Mimoň

 Mimoň (Niemes) is a town in Česká Lípa District in the Liberec Region of the Czech Republic.
-It has about 6,400 inhabitants.
+It has about 6,300 inhabitants.
+The town is located on the Ploučnice River in the Ralsko Uplands.

+Mimoň became a town at the beginning of the 16th century.
+The main landmark of the town is the Church of Saints Peter and Paul.

 Administrative division

 Mimoň consists of eight municipal parts (in brackets population according to the 2021 census):